Want to skip the waitlist? 🤫

 It's gotten easier in the sense that there are more tools available, harder in the sense that there's more saturation, more information overload, and more need to cut through the noise with a clear narrative and not fall for the trap of just getting attention at the cost of actual influence and quality message.

-What types of companies succeed on LinkedIn?
-And what are some ways people fail on LinkedIn?
+What types of companies succeed vs. fail on LinkedIn?

 The biggest fail is not willing to treat LinkedIn as its own format.
 Take LinkedIn as a channel; the same angle or concept, you have to approach with a LinkedIn-specific angle, or it's going to fail.
 Your company feature update blog is going to look different in LinkedIn format than it will on your blog.